 10. They always try to make the clean quicker, whether it’s starting with the hardest bathroom first, ensuring less power-point changes when vacuuming (save your back), or collecting all the bins in one spot before taking them out.
 They are thinking of the most efficient way to do the whole house.

 I hope that helps!
-If you are looking to hire a cleaner or would like a checklist to run through before they start cleaning your home, check out my ebook on how to find and amazing house cleaner!
+If you are looking to hire a cleaner or would like a checklist to run through before they start cleaning your home, check out my digital guide on how to find an amazing house cleaner!